BraisGabin/couchbase-lite-orm/README.md

 # Couchbase-Lite-ORM

 This is the first approach to implement an ORM for Couchbase Lite in Java.
-I still working on it.
+I'm still working on it.

 ## Main ideas
 - Couchbase Lite's API is pretty good, I wont hide it.